 We aim to identify any problems as early as possible so that the appropriate strategies may be put in place.
 If you have any worries about your child, please speak to the class teacher.

 The school is supported by and has access to a wide network of specialist teachers and other professionals who can be called upon to help individual needs when children need it.

-Click this link to download our Special Educational Needs Policy
+Click this link to download our Special Educational Needs and Disability Policy

 Click here to access the Oxfordshire CC Local Offer